Restoring Your Even, Symmetrical Bust

 The Procedure

-Your breast reduction will be performed as an outpatient procedure unless it’s performed at the same time as an autologous breast reconstruction (in which case you’ll have a hospital stay of two to four days, depending on the specifics of your operation).
-When performed on its own, a breast reduction usually takes between two and three hours, and is performed under general anesthesia.
-Keep in mind, combining breast reduction surgery along with a lumpectomy is an excellent option to wake up from cancer surgery with a cosmetic result.
+Your breast reduction in Los Angeles will be performed as an outpatient procedure unless it’s performed at the same time as an autologous breast reconstruction (in which case you’ll have a hospital stay of two to four days, depending on the specifics of your operation).
+When performed on its own, a breast reduction usually takes between two and three hours and is performed under general anesthesia.
+Keep in mind combining breast reduction surgery along with a lumpectomy is an excellent option to wake up from cancer surgery with a cosmetic result.

 Rest and Recovery